 This book is a follow-up to the first handbook on how to control somatic cell counts.
 The cell count book follows a similar format giving an in-depth understanding of what cell counts are and why they are important, the bacteria responsible for high cell counts and how a herd goes about reducing cell counts to target levels.
 The book covers how to stop the spread of infection and how to manage high cell count cows.
 Both books have top tip sections summarising the key points to successful mastitis management.
 Both books are intended for farmers, herdsman, vets and anyone else who has an interest in mastitis control.

-Peter Edmondson us a practising dairy vet who has been specialising in mastitis and milk quality work for the past 30 years.
+Peter Edmondson is a practising dairy vet who has been specialising in mastitis and milk quality work for the past 30 years.
 He qualified from Trinity College Dublin in Ireland in 1980.
-After five years in practice in Ireland, he joined Almarai working with very large dairy herds in saudi Arabia and China.
+After five years in practice in Ireland, he joined Almarai working with very large dairy herds in Saudi Arabia and China.
 He then joined the Shepton Veterinary Group, a specialist dairy practice in Somerset England.

-Peter is a Royal College of Veterinary Surgeons Registered Specialist in Cattle Health & Production and is a Doplomate of the European College of Bovine Herd Medicine.
+Peter is a Royal College of Veterinary Surgeons Registered Specialist in Cattle Health & Production and is a Diplomate of the European College of Bovine Herd Medicine.
 He has co-authored books and is a regular contributor to veterinary and farming press.

 Peter is involved in transferring skills and technology to help the developing dairy world.
 He leads the XLVets FarmSkills Africa programme and spends a lot of time carrying out voluntary work in Africa.